 and studies that require:

-IRB approval must be renewed at least annually.
+IRB approval must be renewed at least annually for studies deemed greater than minimal risk or otherwise required.

 See the AAMC Clinical Research Proclamation